PhanHuyThong/Image-Reconstruction-by-CNN-based-PGD/README.md

     train_projector.cfg : train a projector by going through all 3 options above sequentially.

-*Note: train1, train2, train3 are normally used to continue the training from a saved CNN; train_projector is like a "convenient package" combining them
+*Note: train1, train2, train3 are normally used to continue the training from a saved CNN; train_projector is like a "convenient package" combining them sequentially.

 ### Image reconstruction